 Our operating results are exposed to risks associated with international commerce

 As our international sales increase, our operating results become more exposed to international operating risks.
-Additionally, our international sales and operations are subject to a number of risks, including the following: •greater difficulty in enforcing contracts and accounts receivable collection and longer collection periods; •the uncertainty of protection for intellectual property rights in some countries; •greater risk of unexpected changes in regulatory practices, tariffs, and tax laws and treaties; •risks associated with trade restrictions and foreign legal requirements, including the importation, certification, and localization of our products required in foreign countries; •greater risk of a failure of foreign employees, partners, distributors, and resellers to comply with both U.S. and foreign laws, including antitrust regulations, the U.S. Foreign Corrupt Practices Act, and any trade regulations ensuring fair trade practices; •heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; •increased expenses incurred in establishing and maintaining office space and equipment for our international operations; •greater difficulty in recruiting local experienced personnel, and the costs and expenses associated with such activities; •management communication and integration problems resulting from cultural and geographic dispersion; •fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business; •economic uncertainty around the world, including continued economic uncertainty as a result of sovereign debt issues in Europe; and •general economic and political conditions in these foreign markets.
-In addition, on January 31, 2020, the United Kingdom withdrew from the European Union (commonly referred to as Brexit).
-Brexit could lead to economic and legal uncertainty, including volatility in global stock markets and currency exchange rates, and increasingly divergent laws, regulations, and licensing requirements.
-Any of these effects of Brexit, among others, could adversely affect our operations and financial results.
+Additionally, our international sales and operations are subject to a number of risks, including the following: •greater difficulty in enforcing contracts and accounts receivable collection and longer collection periods; •the uncertainty of protection for intellectual property rights in some countries; •greater risk of unexpected changes in regulatory practices, tariffs, and tax laws and treaties; •risks associated with trade restrictions and foreign legal requirements, including the importation, certification, and localization of our products required in foreign countries; •greater risk of a failure of foreign employees, partners, distributors, and resellers to comply with both U.S. and foreign laws, including antitrust regulations, the U.S. Foreign Corrupt Practices Act, and any trade regulations ensuring fair trade practices; •heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; •increased expenses incurred in establishing and maintaining office space and equipment for our international operations; •greater difficulty in recruiting local experienced personnel, and the costs and expenses associated with such activities; •management communication and integration problems resulting from cultural and geographic dispersion; •fluctuations in exchange rates between the U.S. dollar and foreign currencies in markets where we do business; •economic uncertainty around the world, including geopolitical, trade, economic and diplomatic relations may result in regulatory, operational, and cost challenges to our global operations; and •general economic and political conditions in these foreign markets.
 We must hire and train experienced personnel to staff and manage our foreign operations.
 To the extent that we experience difficulties in recruiting, training, managing, and retaining an international staff, and specifically staff related to sales management and sales personnel, we may experience difficulties in sales productivity in foreign markets.
 We also enter into strategic distributor and reseller relationships with companies in certain international markets where we do not have a local presence.
 If we are not able to maintain successful strategic distributor relationships internationally or recruit additional companies to enter into strategic distributor relationships, our future success in these international markets could be limited.
 Business practices in the international markets that we serve may differ from those in the United States and may require us in the future to include terms other than our standard terms in customer contracts.
 We intend to continue expanding into international markets.
-Sales outside of the Americas represented 44.0% and 44.0% of our net revenues for the fiscal years ended September 30, 2021 and 2020, respectively.
 These factors and other factors could harm our ability to gain future international revenues and, consequently, materially impact our business, operating results, and financial condition.
 The expansion of our existing international operations and entry into additional international markets will require significant management attention and financial resources.
 Our failure to successfully manage our international operations and the associated risks effectively could limit the future growth of our business.

 Natural and Human Disruptions - Risk 1